jhpyle/docassemble/_docs/docker.md

 ## <a name="persistent"></a>Using persistent volumes

-To run **docassemble** in a [single-server arrangement] in such a way that the [configuration], the [Playground] files, and the uploaded files persist after the [Docker] container is removed or updated, run the image as follows:
+To run **docassemble** in a [single-server arrangement] in such a way that the [configuration], the [Playground] files, the uploaded files, and other data persist after the [Docker] container is removed or updated, run the image as follows:

 {% highlight bash %}
 docker run --env-file=env.list \
--v certs:/usr/share/docassemble/certs \
--v backup:/usr/share/docassemble/backup \
+-v dabackup:/usr/share/docassemble/backup \
 -d -p 80:80 -p 443:443 jhpyle/docassemble
 {% endhighlight %}

 where `--env-file=env.list` is an optional parameter that refers to a file `env.list` containing environment variables for the configuration.
-A [template for the `env.list` file] is included in distribution
+A [template for the `env.list` file] is included in distribution.

+An advantage of using persistent volumes is that you can completely replace the **docassemble** container and rebuild it from scratch, and when you `run` the `jhpyle/docassemble` image again, docassemble will keep running where it left off.

+If you are using [HTTPS] with your own certificates (as opposed to using [Let's Encrypt]), you can use a persistent volume to provide the certificates to the [Docker] container.
+Just add `-v dacerts:/usr/share/docassemble/certs` to your [`docker run`] command.

+To see what volumes exist on your [Docker] system, you can run:

+{% highlight bash %}
+docker volume ls
+{% endhighlight %}

+[Docker] volumes are actual directories on the file system.
+To find the path of a given volume, use [`docker volume inspect`]:

+{% highlight bash %}
+docker volume inspect dabackup
+{% endhighlight %}

+For example, if you are using [HTTPS] with your own certificates, and you need to update the certificates your server should use, you can find the path where the `dacerts` volume lives (`docker volume inspect dacerts`), copy your certificates to that path (`cp mycertificate.key /var/lib/docker/volumes/dacerts/data/docassemble.key`), and then stop the container (`docker stop -t 60 <containerid>`) and start it again (`docker start <containerid>`).

 To delete all of the volumes, do: